Patrick R. Galloway

 The projection is Gauss-Krasovskii based on Pulkovo 1942 datum Krasovskii spheroid.

-Aren't some these maps available at the Earth Sciences Library at the University of California, Berkeley?
+Are some these maps available at the Earth Sciences Library at the University of California, Berkeley?

 Digital Soviet maps are for archival purposes only at the Earth Sciences Library at the University of California, Berkeley.
 Patrons cannot copy them.
 In fact they do not circulate inside or outside the library.
 To quote from their web site: "Digital Topographic Map Sets are offline.
 The CD-ROM and DVD discs do not circulate, either inside or outside of the library."